Omar Gonzalez: New England Revolution

 On December 22, 2021, Gonzalez signed with the New England Revolution through the 2023 season.

 Gonzalez had a difficult start to the 2022 season for his new club.
 Through June 1, Gonzalez, who was primarily signed as a backup but was forced into regular service due to injuries to Henry Kessler and Jon Bell, ranked in the bottom half of the MLS for defenders in successful pressures and blocks and in the bottom 25% for tackles, interceptions, and various other passing-out-of-the-back metrics.
 Gonzalez's plus-minus was second-worst amongst center backs, and his plus-minus net was the worst amongst center backs at −1.08, according to stats from Football Reference.

 On April 9 Miami's Bryce Duke beat Gonzalez to cross to striker Leonardo Campana, who beat Brad Knighton from close range to give Miami a 3–2 lead in the 88th minute.

 On May 7, 2022, New England surrendered an 89th-minute equalizer to Columbus Crew after Gonzalez lost his mark on Crew winger Erik Hurtado, who steered the ball into the net at point-blank range past Matt Turner.

 On May 28, 2022, Gonzalez' poor clearance landed at the feet of Union forward Mikael Uhre who equalized in the 77th minute, nullifying Gustavo Bou's 75th-minute goal.
 Ultimately the match ended 1–1.

 Gonzalez experienced a "mini-resurgence" during the 2023 season.
 He would score his first goal for the Revolution on September 16, 2023, in the 92nd minute of the Revolution's 2–1 loss to Colorado Rapids.

+On November 25, 2025, Chicago Fire has appointed Gonzalez to be Chicago Fire II's assistant coach.
+In addition, he could play for the team as well.